datasektionen/bawang/README.md

 ## State Magic
 This application only has tree states to keep track of, the news, the events and language for the front-page.
 The language is chosen by the server depending on accept-header, then a cookie is set for that user.
 The initial state is sent and stored in window.\_state and then rendered locally.

 ## Setup
     npm install
     node server.js

 ## TODO
 * Fix the race condition when loading
-* refactor bawang.jsx styling into seperate file
+* implement fetching of that one news story
+* login button 2 pixels to high
+* more reactive-ness
+* style news component
 * Refactor navigation bar for others to use.
 Maybe create its own repo?
 NPM module or something?
-* Implement news widget. read rss from datasektionen.se or dataflödet (whenever thats ready).
+* http2 would be cool